attilanagy234/TreeSwap/README.md

 If there is a new parameter added to the config the previous runs will have `None` as a value for that parameter.

 ## Datasets
-The preprocessed datasets and the train/dev/test splits used in the experiments for our paper: `TreeSwap: Data Augmentation for Machine Translation via Dependency Subtree Swapping`
+The preprocessed datasets and the train/dev/test splits used in the experiments for our paper: `TreeSwap: Data Augmentation for Machine Translation via Dependency Subtree Swapping` can be found [here](https://drive.google.com/drive/folders/1VgBj4tJeT0SjDwIyylUF0pH5YIFpVQ4y).

 ## Trained models